Careers with Bell

 Minimum requirements: HS diploma/GED and two (2) years of human service experience.
 Must be at least 21, possess a valid driver’s license, insurable driving record, and reliable transportation.
 Current physical and Mantoux (TB) required.
 PA State Police background check, Act 33, and FBI clearances.

 Caring, organized person needed who can remain positive and helpful in service to the efficiency of our shelter and the homeless families served there.
 The Resident Counselor (RC) will make routine safety and security checks of the site, complete intake and exit interviews as needed, and interact with residents to provide them with appropriate support.
-The RC will screen incoming calls and redirect callers to appropriate agency or office.
+RCs screen incoming calls and redirect callers to appropriate agency or office.
 Keeping the residence clean and orderly may also be assigned.
-This is a full-time hourly position.

-Minimum requirements: HS diploma/GED and 1 year experience in social services.
+Minimum requirements: HS diploma /GED or 1 year experience in social services.
 Must be at least 18 years old.
-PA State Police background check, ChildLine clearance and FBI clearances.
+PA State Police background check, Act 33 and/or FBI clearances.

 The House Program Manager is a key individual responsible for providing support to homeless individuals and families; over-seeing the proper preparation and maintenance of required documentation and records, as well as creating the monthly Resident Counselor schedule to ensure coverage and perform on-call duties.
 Provide close coordination with other services and agencies.
 Because of the nature of this Agency, it is essential that the House Program Manager believe in the philosophy of the Agency as well as be able to develop a professional rapport with Shelter staff and clients.